labyrinthinesecurity/kubewatch/README.md

+**kubewatch** is a Kubernetes watcher that publishes notification to available collaboration hubs/notification channels.
+Run it in your k8s cluster, and you will get event notifications through webhooks.

-My reasons for this fork are aimed at software supply chain security.
-Here are the drivers:
+The reasons for this fork are aimed at software supply chain security.
+Here are the main drivers:
  - to dispense with non-essential images (bitnami's image is not used) and stick to vanilla Ubuntu 20.04
  - to get rid of tarballs I don't trust (my Dockerfile only contains debian packages and the kubewatch compiled from source code)
  - to deploy kubewatch as a daemonset, i.e. to have one pod run on each of my Kubernetes cluster nodes